Post

 Photo by Lee Campbell

-GitHub Actions workflow_dispatch manual form trigger event provides a simple form for users to operate packaging.
-However, it is not user-friendly for non-engineers.
-They don’t understand: what is a branch?
-Should the fields be filled?
-How do they know the package is ready?
-How to download it once done? …etc.
+The GitHub Actions workflow_dispatch manual form trigger event provides a simple form for users to run builds.
+However, it is not user-friendly for non-engineers who may not understand: what is a branch?
+Should fields be filled?
+How to know when the build is done?
+How to download it once ready? …etc.

 Additionally, there is a permission control issue.
-To allow other functional team members to use GitHub Actions for packaging directly, their accounts must be added to the repo.
-This is insecure and unreasonable for security control, as they get access to the entire source code just to operate the packaging form.
+To allow other team members to use GitHub Actions for building, their accounts must be added to the repo.
+This is insecure and unreasonable from a security perspective, as they get access to the entire source code just to operate the build form.

-Unlike Jenkins, which has an independent web tool platform, GitHub Actions only has this feature.
+Unlike Jenkins, which has an independent web tool platform, GitHub Actions only offers this functionality.

 Form Style of workflow_dispatch

-Therefore, we need an intermediary packaging platform to serve other functional users, integrating Asana/Jira task tickets, allowing users to package apps directly from the task tickets and view progress and download packaging results on the platform.
+Therefore, we need an intermediary packaging platform to serve other functional users, integrating Asana/Jira task tickets so users can package the app directly using the task ticket and view progress and download results on it.

 GAS Web App Relay Station

-Google Apps Script — Web App Packaging Tool Platform Results Screenshot
+Google Apps Script — Web App Packaging Tool Platform Result Screenshot

-• Package Forms: Integrate project management tools to fetch ticket numbers and connect GitHub to retrieve open Pull Requests
+• Packaging Form: Integrate project management tools to fetch ticket numbers and GitHub to retrieve open Pull Requests

-• Runner Status: Show the status of the Self-hosted Runner.
+• Runner Status: Displays the status of the Self-hosted Runner.

 • Mobile Support

-• Support restricting account usage within organizational teams
+• Support restricting usage to accounts within the organization team

 Main Responsibilities